Movement ecology of migratory shorebirds in the Dutch Wadden Sea

 We track Red Knots with the novel high-resolution tracking system WATLAS, assay their personality before they are tagged and released, sample resource availability (shellfish), and quantify their diet from droppings and isotope signals in their blood.
 There are student projects available on these topics or combinations thereof, and depending on your own research ideas and interests, we can think of additional projects.

-These may include field work on the uninhabited island of Griend, catching shorebirds, conducting personality assays, sampling bivalves on mudflats, ring-reading, sailing with the NIOZ research vessels, analyses with R.
+Student tasks may include field work on the uninhabited island of Griend, catching shorebirds, conducting personality assays, sampling bivalves on mudflats, ring-reading, sailing with the NIOZ research vessels, analyses with R.